edwin-finance/meteora-liquidity-rebalancer/README.md

 # Edwin Meteora Rebalancer

-A professional-grade liquidity positioning and rebalancing bot for Meteora DeFi on Solana, built with Edwin.
+A professional-grade liquidity positioning and rebalancing agent for Meteora DeFi on Solana, built with Edwin.

 ## Features